cosmos/cosmos-sdk/docs/spec/supply/02_state.md

 ## Supply

-The `Supply` is a passive tracker of the total supply of the chain:
+The `Supply` is a passive tracker of the supply of the chain:

 - Supply: `0x0 -> amino(Supply)`